yellowdog/python-examples/README.md

 Note that variable substitutions **can** be used in the raw JSON file, just as in the other Work Requirement JSON examples, but there is no property inheritance, including from the `[workRequirement]` section of the TOML configuration or from Work Requirement properties supplied on the command line.

-There is also no automatic file upload when using this option, so any files required at the start of the task (specified using `VERIFY_AT_START` in the `inputs` property) must be present before the Tasks are uploaded, or the Tasks will fail immediately.
-The `yd-upload` command can be used to upload these files, and `yd-submit` will pause for user confirmation to allow this upload to happen.

 ## Using the YellowDog Data Client

 The YellowDog Data Client is described at https://docs.yellowdog.ai/#/the-platform/the-data-client.

 The CLI provides full support for expressing Data Client inputs and outputs as part of Task specifications.
 In addition, it can provide automatic upload of objects on the local filesystem to Data Client targets.
-It does this using a local `rclone` binary that will be downloaded to your system the first time the Data Client upload capability is used.
+It does this using a local `rclone` binary that will be downloaded to your system the first time the Data Client upload capability is used, if `rclone` is not already present.
+The binary is stored in the Python package's own directory and does not affect any `rclone` already on your `$PATH`.
+To explicitly upgrade it to the latest version, run `yd-submit --upgrade-rclone`.

 Currently, Data Client only supports **individual files**, not directories or wildcards.
 If multiple, unspecified files are required, we recommend you compress/decompress them into a single file.
 The compression/decompression can be handled as part of the execution of the Task at its start and/or conclusion.